Zwift: Triathlon

 In 2018, the Zwift Academy talent identification concept was expanded to include the sport of triathlon.
 Four athletes were selected to the Specialized Zwift Academy Triathlon Team; Rachael Norfleet (United States), Geert Janssens (Belgium), Golo Philippe Röhrken (Germany), Bex Rimmington (United Kingdom).

-Esports Professional Cycling League
+Elite Esports Cycling Events

-In 2019, Zwift appointed Craig Edmondson as CEO at Zwift Esports, and has produced two e-race series events, participants were professional athletes competing on the platform.
+In 2019, Zwift appointed Craig Edmondson as CEO at Zwift Esports, and produced two e-race series events.
+Participants were professional athletes competing on the platform.

 The 2019 debut of a professional cycling esports League (KISS Super League), which was announced back in late 2018, with the participation of four UCI Continental men's professional cycling teams confirmed: Team Wiggins Le Col, Canyon–SRAM, Hagens Berman Axeon and Team Dimension Data for Qhubeka U23.

 In July 2020, due to the Tour de France being postponed because of the COVID-19 pandemic, Zwift was used to host a virtual tour consisting of six stages.

 In December 2020, the first ever UCI Cycling Esports World Championship was held on Zwift.

 In March 2023, it was announced that Zwift would be a part of the Olympics Esports Series as the Cycling event.

+Sponsorships

+Since 2022, Zwift has been the title sponsor of the Tour de France Femmes and Paris–Roubaix Femmes cycling races.